 British Association for Local History.

-Through this website, we hope that you will be able to find out more about the Federation and maybe even consider joining us either as a society or an individual.
-We have linked our pages to those who we believe can offer more information on specialist areas of Lancashire research.
+Through this website, we hope that you will continue to find out more about the Federation and maybe even consider joining us either as a society or an individual.
+Please visit the Member Societies page with links to all the member societies of the Federation.
 Check them out, they may have further information that you are looking for!

 Who is Where?